When it comes to hair loss, there are two main treatments that most people have heard of before: Finasteride and Dutasteride.

 If this is the case for you, or you just don’t want to take an oral medication for your hair loss, there are alternatives to Finasteride and Dutasteride available.

-At Wimpole Clinic, we specialise in the two most common forms of hair transplant: FUE (Follicular Unit Extraction) transplants and FUT (Follicular Unit Transplantations).
+At Wimpole Clinic, we specialise in the two most common forms of hair transplant: FUE hair transplant (Follicular Unit Extraction) transplants and FUT (Follicular Unit Transplantations).

 Simply fill in your details in the form below and we'll get in touch with you shortly.